Longevity insurance: Longevity risk

+General description of longevity insurance in the United States

 Longevity annuities are like "reverse life insurance", meaning premium dollars are collected by the life insurance company by its policy holders to pay income when a policy holder lives a long life, instead of collecting premium dollars and paying a death claim on a policy holder's short life in ordinary life insurance.
 Longevity annuities use mortality credits to pool money and pay out the remaining policy holders' claims, this being living a long life.

 The term "longevity insurance" comes from this type of annuity being insurance against unusually long life.
 It may seem odd to insure against an event that most people would welcome.
 However, living a very long time would strain many people's financial resources, just as a fire which destroys their house would strain many people's finances if they didn't have fire insurance.
 The logic that makes fire insurance a prevalent means for coping with the financial risk of house fires would seem to argue for greater use of longevity insurance for retirement planning: Few people will live to a very old age, so it doesn't make sense for everyone to try to cover that possibility with savings and investments.
 (The same type of reasoning applies to house insurance: because few people will experience house fires, therefore it is not realistic to expect everyone to save and invest specifically for purposes of house replacement.)
 Longevity insurance is not designed for the early retirement years, so it is not intended as a complete retirement plan by itself.

 Summer of 2014, the IRS and Treasury Department finalized the creation of qualifying longevity annuity contracts, or QLACs, under the required minimum distribution (RMD) rules of Internal Revenue Code section 401(a)(9).
 Providing an exception to the RMD rules allowing an IRA owner to use the lesser of 25% of account owners total IRA account balance or $125,000 to deferred income annuity or longevity annuity that provides no cash value and promises income payments no later than age 85.
 This amount was subject to inflation adjustment in the coming years.
 Starting in January 2018 the QLAC limit was raised to $130,000.